HiveDesk

 Minimum Wages in Canada

 Canada has a minimum wage law that varies by province.
-The federal minimum wage as of April 2024 is CAD 17.3 per hour, applicable in federally regulated sectors.
-Each province and territory sets its own minimum wage, which ranges from CAD 14.00 to CAD 19.00 per hour.
+The federal minimum wage as of April 1, 2026 is CAD 18.10 per hour, applicable in federally regulated sectors (banking, telecom, interprovincial transport, postal).
+Workers receive the higher of the federal or provincial rate.
+Each province and territory sets its own minimum wage, which ranges from CAD 15.00 (Alberta, Saskatchewan) to CAD 19.75 (Nunavut) per hour.

 Employers in Canada are not required to pay holiday pay unless stipulated by provincial law or collective agreements.